Basic staples to get the creative juices flowing…

 Couscous is really popular among vegans as it’s so versatile.
 It’s a light and soft alternative to rice, made from steamed and dried durum wheat.
 You get a good dose of selenium and protein from it too.
 Find it in the cupboard section of supermarkets – approx £1.20 for 1kg plain and dried.
 You can also buy couscous ready-seasoned in a packet and just add water – it’s around 50p for 1 serving.

 Couscous is ridiculously easy to prepare.
 Pour just enough boiling water to cover it and leave for 5 minutes to soften.
 Of course, it’s quite bland like this, so you can add a little vegetable stock, sweetcorn, peas, pepper, garlic – whatever suits!
-We enjoy it with a sprinkle of nutritional yeast, a dollop of cream cheese and falafel on top.
+I enjoy it with a sprinkle of nutritional yeast, a dollop of cream cheese and falafel on top.

 And of course, don’t forget to use all of the ingredients you’re already familiar with to spruce it up – a range of fruits, vegetables, herbs, spices and dressings.

 Now, these are real basics for you to start using and experimenting with.
 They are all versatile foods that can be found in any good UK supermarket.
-Let us know below what you think of them – have you tried any before?
+Let me know below what you think of them – have you tried any before?